SonnyK33/obsidian/Geopoltical Alpha.md

 **To Check:**
 In the 1960s inflation didn’t spike even after low unemployment.
 This caused complacency and allowed the government to expand fiscally -  Vietnam war, great society entitlements for example.
 (Cross-check here with monetary policy history book).
 Led to 1970 stagflation

+Financial constraints - may differ from underlying economy.
+These are the best opportunities What does this refer to?

+**Todos:**
+Italy’s budget seems to be the most important analogue today Use leader's power checklist for new Nigerian President Econ constraints/101 -
+Check balance of payments, domestic budgets, unemployment, etc Productivity, savings rate, insolvency laws etc

+**Connections:**
+On China property, remember that high apartment prices were one of the sources of the HK protests.
+It's unlikely that Xi allows China properties to become avenues for speculation.
+Affordability is key.
+China cares much more about public preferences than the West would have you believe.
+They made the decision to be competent rather than revolutionary and focus on public preferences after the collapse of the Soviet Union.

 **Intro**